 Challenge number Detail of challenge 1.
 Communication and Language Development Based on entry data, children enter the setting working below age related expectations.
 Ensuring children are targeted through high-quality wave one teaching, targeted interventions and speech and language therapy is key to enable all children to make progress.
-Education recovery in early years providers: spring 2022 - GOV.UK (www.gov.uk) 2.
-Reading development Across the school, reading is a priority, with the successful implementation of the Little Wandle DfE validated systematic synthetic phonics programme last academic year, now being further embedded.
+Education recovery in early years providers: spring 2022 - GOV.UK (www.gov.uk) Academic Attainment & Employability Language at age 5 is the single most important factor in influencing literacy levels at age 11.
+Poor language at age five means you are four times more likely to struggle with reading at age 11.
+Children struggling in language development at 5 are: six times less likely to reach expected in English at age 11, and eleven times less likely to achieve the expected in maths.
+Early language skills at five are linked with employment outcomes at age 34.
+2. Reading development Across the school, reading is a priority, with the successful implementation of the Little Wandle DfE validated systematic synthetic phonics programme over the last two academic years with newly released rapid catch up for Key Stage 2, fluency for Year 2 and SEND programmes enhancing current provision.
 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.

-We aim to continually review and develop our phonics teaching, including the development of further sensory phonics resourcing for SEND provision, to ensure we are at least in line or better than national averages for the year one Phonics Screening Check.
-3. Writing development, including stamina for writing.
+We aim to continually review and develop our phonics teaching, including the monitoring of new interventions to ensure we are in-line or above national age-related expectations for phonics.

+3. Writing development, including key skills and stamina for writing.

 Supporting recovery as a result of school closures, including writing, and stamina for writing.

-On return to school, following Covid 19, and in line with current national trend, we have seen a reduction in children's writing attainment across the school.
+In line with ongoing national trend, following Covid-19, we have seen a reduction in children's writing attainment across the school.
 Children's progress and attainment, as well as stamina for writing, has been affected as a result of the pandemic.